Sharadh/sharadh.github.io/_posts/2021-01-15-imposter-syndrome.md

 ## How can we help?
 There are specific techniques we can use to counter each of the factors above:

-* **Celebrate Achievement**: In [Thinking in Bets](bets), poker champion Annie Duke mentions that one key thing companies can do is to "value accuracy, not knowledge".
+* **Celebrate Achievement**: In [Thinking in Bets][bets], poker champion Annie Duke mentions that one key thing companies can do is to "value accuracy, not knowledge".
 Saying it slightly differently, an organization that values the _doing_ of things (like "delivering a well designed feature") over the _knowing_ of things (like "how to write efficient python") will make it easier for individuals to ask questions in order to get things done.
 As more people say _"I don't know"_, the identity of the group becomes to ask good questions instead of knowing things; this new state is a lot more democratic and achievable.
   * A specific sub-technique is to model how everyone is always learning by sharing your work in progress.
 Just watching an established, respected colleague share clearly incomplete work with an appeal for help is powerful.
 Seeing the unvarnished `git log` of a star engineer is reassurance that even the best make missteps, and things are not as linear as they seem.
   * A really powerful technique as a mentor or senior engineer is to say _"I don't know, let's find out together"_, or to say _"Here's what I learned from \<a specific source>"_.
-This tip courtesy [Morgan Weaver](mweaver-linkedin)'s great talk at vGHC 2020
+This tip courtesy [Morgan Weaver][mweaver-linkedin]'s great talk at vGHC 2020
 * **Inclusive Communication**: Whatever efficiency gains are made from blunt communication are lost many times over when we consider the diverse voices that decline to join the conversation.
 There are many techniques to pivot to more inclusive communication - ask questions instead of making statements; provide reasoning for opinions instead of stating them as fact; etc. However, the more meaningful change is in mindset.
 Leading from authority is simpler and more efficient, but also fragile since a single person's opinions flows through many people.
 Leading with curiousity is more complex and roundabout, but also robust since many people's opinions flow into the organization. _Invite_ discussion with markers like _"This is what I've done before - I'm curious why you've done it this way"_ or the ridiculously copy-pastable _"What do you think?"_ or _"What am I missing?"_.
 * **Extend Help Proactively**: You know the people new to your org, your team, or your domain.
 Regardless of how self-assured they may _seem_, consider taking a small step of asking them how they're doing and if you can help with anything.
 It doesn't need to be anything fancy - just a hallway chat or a DM saying hi, you noticed them, and you're open to help.
 If you have reason to believe they definitely do need help, repeat the offer.